Aeoliphile/Artifact-Evaluation---On-the-convolution-efficiency/README.md

-# On the Convolution Efficiency for probabilistic analysis of real-time systems
+# Artifact Evaluation - On the Convolution Efficiency for probabilistic analysis of real-time systems

 This directory contatins the MATLAB scripts and functions that were used for implementing the contributions and evaluation from our paper accepted at ECRTS 2021, titled